sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/03_interop/03_net/interop-net.md

 ### Overview

-Your application can publish events that can be observed by other applications, or it can provide real-time data (e.g., market data, news alerts, notifications, etc.) to other applications by publishing an Interop stream.
-Your application can also receive and react to these events and data by creating an Interop stream subscription.
+Your application can publish events that can be observed by other applications and can provide real-time data (e.g., market data, news alerts, notifications, etc.) to other applications by publishing an Interop stream.
+It can also receive and react to these events and data by creating an Interop stream subscription.

-Applications that create and publish to Interop Streams are called **publishers**, and applications that subscribe to Interop Streams are called **subscribers**.
+Applications that create and publish to Interop streams are called *publishers*, and applications that subscribe to Interop Streams are called *subscribers*.
 An application can be both.

 ![Streaming](../../../../images/interop/interop-streaming.gif)

-Interop Streams are used extensively in [**Glue42 Enterprise**](https://glue42.com/enterprise/) products and APIs:
+Interop streams are used extensively in [**Glue42 Enterprise**](https://glue42.com/enterprise/) products and APIs:

-- in Glue42 Windows - to publish notifications about window status change (events);
+- to publish notifications about window status change (events);
-- in application configuration settings - to publish application configuration changes, and notifications about application instance state change (events);
+- to publish application configuration changes and notifications about application instance state changes (events);
-- in Glue42 Notification Service's (GNS) Desktop Manager and GNS Interop Servers - to publish Notifications (real-time data);
+- in the Glue42 Notification Service (GNS) Desktop Manager and GNS Interop Servers - to publish Notifications (real-time data);
-- in the Window Management and Application Management (events);
+- in the Window Management and Application Management APIs (events);

 ### Subscribing to a Stream